tlouro-c/minishell/README.md

 ### 2. Array Representation for `execve()` Function

 When passing environment variables to the `execve()` function, we use an array representation.
-This enables a straightforward integration with the `execve()` function, streamlining the execve()ution process.
+This enables straightforward integration with the `execve()` function, streamlining the execution process.
 To maintain synchronization between the linked list and the array, we update the array each time we pass environment variables to `execve()`.

 ## Why This Approach?